These awards are made available from the Charles Fox Memorial Scholarship Fund.

 The Salem High School Alumni Association has recently created recognition societies to standardize the recognition of our past and future donors for their significant gifts in advancing the mission of the association.
 We memorialize deceased individuals or families who have given or bequeathed funds or for whom memorial donations have been made totaling at least $10,000 through our Memorial Society or higher-level recognition.

 In addition to the already established Hickey Metal Fabrication Vocational Scholarship for graduating students, the Robert Hickey family created the Nancy Hickey Memorial Healthcare Scholarship in 2011.
 It was first awarded in 2012.
 A hard-working, intelligent woman, Nancy Howell Hickey '53 was an integral part of the family-owned Hickey Metal Fabrication and served as its corporate treasurer.
 She became ill in 2007 and passed away in 2011.
 In those years while she was ill, the Hickeys discovered the immense value of caregivers.
 Family members decided that the creation of a scholarship for students entering healthcare fields, whether they are seeking a degree, a certificate, or a license, would be a way of 'paying forward' the kindnesses they had encountered from healthcare employees.

-Committed to helping talented students who show exceptional academic excellence and outstanding promise, the Class of 1966 created this scholarship in 2006 on the occasion of its 40-year reunion.
-The scholarship was awarded for the first time in 2007.
+Committed to helping talented students who show exceptional academic excellence and outstanding promise, members of the Class of 1966 created this scholarship on the fortieth anniversary of their graduation with a $100,485 donation given in the name of every member of the class.
 A graduating senior is selected annually based on demonstrated financial need and on academic ability and potential, as evidenced by his or her high school achievement, class rank, and success on the ACT and/or the SAT.
-This scholarship is distributed during the second year of college.
+The Salem High School Class of 1966 Scholarship, which was awarded for the first time in 2007, is distributed during the second year of college.